Misanthropy: Causes

 Besides the psychological causes, some wider social circumstances may also play a role.
 Generally speaking, the more negative the circumstances are, the more likely misanthropy becomes.
-For example, it has been argued that socio-economic inequality in the form of unfair distribution of wealth increases the tendency to adopt a misanthropic perspective.
+For instance, according to political scientist Eric M. Uslaner, socio-economic inequality in the form of unfair distribution of wealth increases the tendency to adopt a misanthropic perspective.
 This has to do with the fact that inequality tends to undermine trust in the government and others.
-It may be possible to overcome or reduce this source of misanthropy by implementing policies that build trust and promote a more equal distribution of wealth.
+Uslaner suggests that it may be possible to overcome or reduce this source of misanthropy by implementing policies that build trust and promote a more equal distribution of wealth.
 The political regime is another relevant factor.
 This specifically concerns authoritarian regimes using all means available to repress their population and stay in power.
 For example, it has been argued that the severe forms of repression of the Ancien Régime in the late 17th century made it more likely for people to adopt a misanthropic outlook because their freedom was denied.
-Democracy, on the other hand, may have the opposite effect since it allows more personal freedom due to its more optimistic outlook on human nature.
+Democracy may have the opposite effect since it allows more personal freedom due to its more optimistic outlook on human nature.

 Empirical studies often use questions related to trust in other people to measure misanthropy.
-This concerns specifically whether the individual believes that others would be fair and helpful.
-In an empirical study on misanthropy in American society, Tom W. Smith concludes that factors associated with an increased misanthropic outlook are low socioeconomic status, being from racial and ethnic minorities, and having experienced recent negative events in one's life.
+This concerns specifically whether the person believes that others would be fair and helpful.
+In an empirical study on misanthropy in American society, Tom W. Smith concludes that factors responsible for an increased misanthropic outlook are low socioeconomic status, being from racial and ethnic minorities, and having experienced recent negative events in one's life.
 In regard to religion, misanthropy is higher for people who do not attend church and for fundamentalists.
-Certain factors seem to play no significant role, like gender, having undergone a divorce, and never having been married.
-Another study by Morris Rosenberg finds that misanthropy is associated with certain political outlooks, like being skeptical about free speech and a tendency to support authoritarian policies, for example, to suppress certain political and religious liberties.
-However, there seems to be no clear link to many of the broader political outlooks, like being a Democrat rather than a Republican or being a liberal rather than a conservative.
+Some factors seem to play no significant role, like gender, having undergone a divorce, and never having been married.
+Another study by Morris Rosenberg finds that misanthropy is linked to certain political outlooks.
+They include being skeptical about free speech and a tendency to support authoritarian policies.
+This concerns, for example, tendencies to suppress political and religious liberties.